-Van Vleck and Tidehaven students have just completed their second set of beach measurements at Matagorda Bay Nature Park, and Palacios students completed their first set of beach measurements.
+Palacios, Van Vleck, and Tidehaven students have continued their beach measurements at Matagorda Bay Nature Park.
 The park has two special circumstances that make this monitoring especially informative and important.
-Monitoring sites have been established on the up-drift side of the jetty at the mouth of the Colorado River and at sites that allow us to compare a beach/dune system where vehicular traffic on the beach will be strictly prohibited, along with an adjacent area where vehicular traffic will continue to be permitted.
-Impacts of coastal structures (jetties) are critical to coastal management, and the impacts of vehicles on Texas' beaches are not well documented.
-Vehicular traffic is still permitted on what will become the pedestrian beach at Nature Park.
-Data collected during the 2005-2006 and 2006-2007 academic years will serve as baseline data for this study on vehicular impact on beaches.
-Future measurements will show not only change through time at each location but also spatial variation along the Texas coast.
+Monitoring sites have been established on the up-drift side of the jetty at the mouth of the Colorado River and at sites that allow us to compare a beach/dune system where vehicular traffic on the beach will be strictly prohibited (MAT03), along with an adjacent area where vehicular traffic will continue to be permitted (MAT01 and MAT02).
+Impacts of coastal structures (jetties) are critical to coastal management, and impacts of vehicles on Texas' beaches are not well documented.
+Vehicular traffic was permitted on the pedestrian beach at the Nature Park until 2007.
+There is now a call to reopen this section of beach to vehicular traffic because of a perceived lack of use by pedestrian-only beachgoers.
+Data collected between 2005 and 2007 will serve as baseline data for the study on vehicular impact on beaches if the beach remains closed to vehicles.
+Because it is still too early in the study to compare the beaches, in the interest of scientific study, we hope that the beach remains a pedestrian beach.
+Future measurements will show not only change through time at each location, but also spatial variation along the Texas coast.
 Through time, data collected from Matagorda Peninsula will help scientists better understand the relationship between coastal processes, beach morphology, and shoreline change at these locations.
-Future measurements by all six schools will show not only change through time at each location, but also spatial variation along the Texas coast.